 This is a work under construction.
 That means there will be typos.
 The sections cover the beginning Plover concepts but are missing the prefix and suffixes.
 Any suggestions and/typos reports would be very welcome.
 You can find me in the Plover discord as plants.

 As technology improved, stenography – shorthand writing – has expanded from pen and paper to machines and the computer.
 Steno experts can write faster with less effort using a specialized 23-key keyboard than a QWERTY keyboard.

 Read the theory for each section.
 The theory here is brief1.
 For a detailed explanation of Plover theory, I find Learn Plover! very useful.
 For anybody who already knows the steno layout, starting with the exercises for one-syllable words is probably more useful.

 Consider practicing the dictations.
-Some sections will have links to dictations using the theory at the end.
-For more on these text dictations, see 25.1
+Some sections will have links to dictations using the theory concept.
+For more on these text dictations, see 25.1.

-A write may want to start with simple dictations (25.1), practice homonyms (14, more homonoyms in the exercises of these sections: 17, 19), or practice with advanced dictations (26) if they know their theory already.
+A writer may want to start with simple dictations (25.1), practice homonyms (14, more homonyms in the exercises of these sections: 17, 19), or practice with advanced dictations (26, 27) if they know their theory already.